rd16395p/tensormodeltoraspi/README.md

 # Face or not?
 This is code to evaulate if a face is really a face or not on a raspberry pi interface by using a pretrained model researched by Becca.
-The model is included in the picameraeval.py file.
+The model is included in the picameraeval.py file.Make sure your tensorflow version is 1.x.

 Items needed:
 Raspberry Pi (3b was used here) <br />